 - 19.3.1.
 Given the relative size of the Trust and Bequest Funds, in order to effectively manage and monitor their investment strategies, Funds have been assessed to identify their objectives and then classified into one of 3 investment strategies

 - Capital Appreciation; or

-- Income Balanced; or
+- Income-Balanced; or

-- Income Focussed.
+- Income-Focussed.

-Resource can then be allocated to review and monitor the asset split of the strategies in a way which would not be cost effective if applied to the individual Funds.
+Resources can then be allocated to review and monitor the asset split of the strategies in a way which would not be cost-effective if applied to the individual Funds.

 19.3.2.
-In line with their terms of reference TAP review both the Investment Strategies and classification of Trust and Bequest Funds to ensure they remain appropriate at least annually.
+In line with their terms of reference, TAP review, at least annually, both the Investment Strategies, and the classification of Trust and Bequest Funds, to ensure that they remain appropriate.